Canada Education System

 University or College Selection: An international student is recommended to a study program that has been approved from the Post-Graduate Work Permit Program as it provides the applicant with work opportunities to international students with high chances of permanent residency.

-College and University Admission: Each and every college/university in Canada has a different tuition fees, application process and set of requirement as per its province.
-Thus, after the college has been finalized, it is recommended to review their admission process; begin the application process at least 12 months before the application date.
-Students applying through Student Direct Stream can gain study permit in 20 days.
+College and University Admission: Every college/university in Canada has different tuition fees, application processes, and set of requirements as per its province.
+Thus, after the college has been finalized, it is recommended to review their admission process; and begin the application process at least 12 months before the application date.
+Students applying through Student Direct Stream can gain a study permit in 20 days.

-Apart from this, Canadian schools offer after-school sports and cultural activities that help skills and talent development of the student that would help them in future.
+Apart from this, Canadian schools offer after-school sports and cultural activities that help the skills and talent development of the students that would help them in the future.

-If you too are considering to study in Canada, then our licensed experts at ImmigCanada can guide you throughout the process of college selection, application process and gaining study permit.
-Connect today to begin the study permit process now.
+If you’re considering studying in Canada, our licensed experts at ImmigCanada Immigration Consulting Services are here to guide you through college selection, the application process, and obtain your study permit.
+Connect with us today to start your journey!